HuyaneMatsu/hata/docs/examples/scaffold_example/README.md

 This file is normally included with a project, but not committed to source.

 `.env` files are used to store sensitive credentials.
-Your discord applications' tokens are loaded from here too, so make sure it is populated correctly before starting your project.
+Your discord applications' tokens are loaded from here too, so make sure it is **populated before starting your project**.
+To test things out & use the project cli it does not need to be populated correctly, just should not contain empty values.

 Since the `.env` file is not committed to the source it may raise a question:
 "If I want to ship my project through git, is it necessary to copy it every time?"